-This recipe for Chocolate Marble Coffee Cake produces a cake with a great dense texture, and it will appeal to both chocolate and vanilla cake lovers--and it has coffee in it, so it's a perfect "Coffee Cake."
-This recipe is adapted from Stephanie Jaworski's on Joy of Baking.
+This recipe for Chocolate Marble Coffee Cake produces a cake with a great dense texture, and it will appeal to both chocolate and white cake lovers--and it has coffee in it, so it's a perfect "Coffee Cake."
+This recipe is adapted from Stephanie Jaworski's - Joy of Baking.
 If you're not familiar with her website, you should get acquainted.
 Lots of great recipes.

 Chocolate Marble Coffee Cake